young-sudo/phylogen/README.md

 *by Younginn Park*

 ## Summary

-The Phylogenetic Pipeline is a set of tools designed to construct phylogenetic trees using different methods, like consensus or supertree, that aim to automate the process of reconstructing species trees given a list of species of interest and relevant genomic sequences (more details in the main presentation file `phylo_prezi.pdf`).
+The Phylogenetic Pipeline is a set of tools designed to construct phylogenetic trees using different methods, like consensus or supertree, that aim to automate the process of reconstructing species trees given a list of species of interest and relevant genomic sequences.

 The benchmark set of species used in this task comes from the [article](https://pubmed.ncbi.nlm.nih.gov/26400318/) by F. Póntigo, M. Moraga and S.V.
 Flores, *Molecular phylogeny and a taxonomic proposal for the genus Streptococcus*.